OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 The standard external accessibility of profile information forms a central element of XING as a way of fostering networking between users, as many business contacts are made in the first instance when other users (or third parties) find the name of a user when conducting research in search engines.
 With some features on XING (e.g. with posts in groups on guest lists) another user determines whether and to what extent the data used or shared for a particular function is visible or accessible to other users and non-users, and who is authorised to read this content and add to this content.
 If you aren’t able to change these settings through your own privacy settings we will inform you about the respective use of your data in the respective feature.

-People you want to invite to your network
+People you want to invite to the social network or other XING application

 As a user, you can invite other people to join and use XING.
-We process the data recorded here solely for the expansion of your network and not for any other purposes.
+We process the data recorded here solely for this purpose.
 After a certain period we send out a reminder e-mail ("automatic reminder") on your behalf to the person you invited.
 You can prevent this automatic reminder from being sent by deleting the invitation in your settings.
 You also have the option of sending your own reminder e-mails manually.
 We save the e-mail addresses that invitations are sent to in encrypted form.
 This encryption is temporarily suspended to display the e-mail addresses in your account.
 You can delete this data in your account at any time.
 Every person you invite has the option to object to invitations being sent to their e-mail address from that point onwards.
-Please note that recipients are shown the following information in the invitation you send:
+Please note that, depending on the invitation feature used, recipients may be shown the following information in the invitation you send:

 *   Your name
 *   Your company